OliverCodez/PriceApi/README.md

 THE SOFTWARE.

 ## Description
-Simple script for getting Verus, volume-weighted, average last price across all active exchanges
+Simple script for getting volume-weighted average last price across all active exchanges (included in this script, more to come)

-This can be hosted on your own site, or accessed for free via https://veruspay.io/api/
+This can be hosted on your own site.

 The purpose of this api script is to provide an average last price for Verus Coin (VRSC) from all exchanges with 24 hour base (btc) weighting and on a slight delay so data is able to be accessed immediately despite delays and slow connections from various exchanges.
-My Api at VerusPay.io above is on a 1 min update interval and the default fiat I've set is USD.

 ## Installation